 Auntie Loulla (Loulla Astin) is my mother’s sister and the award winning restaurateur of the famous Kosmos Greek Taverna in Manchester.
 Her career has seen her cook on TV many times, including presenting her own cookery series on SKY and she was even invited to meet The Queen at Buckingham Palace.
 (She made the monarch laugh and even reminded her Prince Philip is of Greek descent).
 Only Auntie Lou!!

 Here she shares her beloved Marble Cake recipe with you.
-Aren’t you lucky!
 It’s wonderful all year round but extra special to offer guests over the festive season.
-Light, fluffy and so delicious, this cake means so much more to me than a cake: it embodies memories of me making it with my beloved Grandma Annetta and is a family tradition.
+Light, fluffy and delicious this cake means so much more to me than a cake: it embodies memories of me making it with my beloved Grandma Annetta and is a family tradition.

 Over to Auntie Lou: